Measuring the costs of a psychologically unsafe workplace

 - Nearly 40% of people affected by mental health conditions reported some form of discrimination or unfair treatment, while only 14.2% of those without mental health problems reported this experience (Data was obtained from the General Social Survey, Statistics Canada, Cycle 23, 2009 [archived] and appearing in Informing the Future: Mental Health Indicators for Canada, Ottawa, ON).

-- While someone’s sexual orientation is unlikely to be a risk factor itself for suicide or self-harm, current evidence shows that lesbian, gay and bisexual (LGB) young people have a greater risk of suicidal behaviour than their heterosexual peers.
+- While someone’s sexual orientation is unlikely to be a risk factor itself for suicide or self-harm, current evidence shows that lesbian, gay, bisexual and transgender (LGBT) young people have a greater risk of suicidal behaviour than their heterosexual peers.
 Discrimination and stigma from others that many individuals experience in their everyday lives is one of the main reasons behind this.
 Stigma can prevent individuals from reaching out for help when they need it.
 (Royal College of Nursing and Public Health England, 2015).

 - Rates of anxiety and/or mood disorders are greatly elevated in lesbian, gay, and bisexual populations; just under 30% compared to 10.6% of general population respondents.
 The experience of stigma and discrimination is believed to contribute to the elevated risk of mental health problems.
 (Data was obtained using a special tabulations request from Statistics Canada and appearing in Informing the Future: Mental Health Indicators for Canada, Ottawa, ON: Author).